Comments on Current Events and Questions to the Foundation

 Question: “What is the worst policy at the Defense POW/MIA Accounting Agency (DPAA) that hurts MIA families?”

 Answer by Foundation: MIA families tell us that their biggest complaint about DPAA is that the agency refuses to release any specific information about a MIA’s recovery at the time of the agency’s first public announcement of an official identification.
 While one family is correctly thrilled to first learn their family member has been identified, the family is not initially told any specific details about the recovery.
 DPAA’s policy is to await the conclusion of a meeting with the identified MIA’s family before they provide ANY details of the recovery to anyone.
 This policy looks good on paper but the meeting may be months, years, or even NEVER before it occurs.
 At the same time, hundreds of other family members whose MIA may have been a candidate for the same set of remains that were identified are left to agonize completely in the dark by DPAA.

 Here’s some examples on how the current DPAA policy works in real life:

 - In March 2019, DPAA quietly posted on their web site that Captain Edward Walker had been identified as “Unknowns” who were recovered from an American military cemetery in 2017.
-The problem is that Captain Walker’s remains had been misidentified in 1946 and these remains were buried in his family plot.
+The problem is that Captain Walker’s remains had been misidentified in 1946 and these remains were buried in his family plot in Tennessee.
 Whose remains were buried as Captain Walker in 1946?
-And what “Unknowns” were identified as Captain Walker over a year ago?
 We don’t know.
 In response to a Foundation request under the Freedom of Information Act, DPAA illegally refused to release any information about Captain Walker’s case.
 What we do know is that a total of 1,090 families of American servicemen are awaiting these answers.

 Question: “What happened to the guy who claimed he was affiliated with one of the Defense POW/MIA Accounting Agency’s (DPAA) paid contractors who was charged with theft of government materials from the National Archives?”